Connect with others who understand.

 There are two main types of blood thinners — anticoagulants and antiplatelets.

 Anticoagulants interrupt the body’s process of making clots.
-The oldest and most common anticoagulant is warfarin (Coumadin).
-Warfarin works by blocking vitamin K, which is used to make many of the proteins involved in forming blood clots.
+The oldest anticoagulant is warfarin.
+It works by blocking vitamin K, which is used to make many of the proteins involved in forming blood clots.
 Although warfarin is very effective at preventing blood clots, it has several food and drug interactions and requires frequent blood tests and dose adjustments.

 Antiplatelet medications prevent the small blood cells called platelets from sticking together to form a clot.
 Examples of antiplatelet medications include: